Howard, Timothy Jr

 Sharp first visited Timothy Howard Jr on 8 Sept 1909 and collected a ‘Maid of the Mill’ tune (FT2377), which he never in fact used.
 He recorded this interview as Folk Dance Notes 1/92-93.
 When he published his first Brackley dance ‘Shooting’ in Morris Book 3 (1st ed 1910), Sharp used the tune FT2435 supplied by John Stuchbury of Hinton-in-the-Hedges (see separate profile).

-Sharp visited Timothy again on 11 Sept 1922 in company with Maud Karpeles, recording the interview in Folk Dance Notes 4/92.
+Sharp visited Timothy again several years later on 11 Sept 1922 in company with Maud Karpeles, recording the interview in Folk Dance Notes 4/92.
 His notes on the figures of 4 new Brackley dances were recorded in Folk Dance Notes 4 pp104-112 (Jockey to the Fair, Maid of the Mill, Old Woman tossed up, and Captain with his Whiskers aka Month of May).
 He was able to retain the ‘Shooting’ dance and add these new Brackley dances in the 2nd edition of Morris Book 3.

 Note: Sharp could not get any more tunes out of the Howards but got ‘1 or 2’ from Mrs Sarah Giles, widow of a former dancer, who generously presented him with her husband’s regalia (bells, baldrick and ribbons).
 Sharp misunderstood Sarah and thought her husband’s name was Will Giles.
 In fact her husband’s name was Joseph Giles (1842-79) but her two sons William Pollard Giles (1866-1939) and Albert Giles (1872-1919) were both dancers.